 The SDLC is Software Development Life Cycle, meaning the total development lifecycle of a system.
 It describes the step by step processes that take places in the development of the system.
-Every Software Development Lifecycle (SDLC) remains curtailed without a Business Analyst in place.
+Therefore Every Software Development Life Cycle (SDLC) remains curtailed without a Business Analyst in place.
 As the name refers, a Business Analyst is a person who analyses the entire phase of software development irrespective of it being a waterfall or agile model of implementation.

 Here is an example to understand this better:

 ” Imagine you going to a restaurant.
 You are ushered by a waiter, seated and provided the menu.
 Assume you have few questions to be clarified.

 You ask the waiter about the time taken to cook your meal.
 He says he does not have an exact idea.

 You again ask him about the quantity and servings of the meal.
 He again does not have a clear idea.

 You end up giving him a lousy tip, swearing not to come back to this restaurant again. “

 Though the waiter is evidently not a part of the kitchen, you as a customer do expect a precise direction from him with regard to the questions you probe.
 Similarly, in a typical business scenario, you are the customer.
 The cooking team is equivalent to the software development team here.
 The waiter is the analyst who acts as a liaison between the development team and the customer.